 Fonts used to create or label figures should be embedded in the image file.
 We recommend that you use the following approved fonts, in 9 pt:

 - Times New Roman

-Please ensure that every figure is cited within the article.
-We will try to place your figures as close as possible to their citations in the text, but because of the limitations of page layout, it may not always be possible.
+Captions should be supplied at the end of the text of your article, and not as part of the figure files.
+Please ensure that every figure is cited within the article, and we will try to place your figures as close as possible to their citations in the text, but because of the limitations of page layout, it may not always be possible.

 If you wish to reuse an illustration or photograph from a printed book, it is better to obtain the original artwork than to scan from the printed copy.
 Photographs which have already appeared in print may have been scanned once already; if you scan them again there will be an unavoidable loss of detail.

 Please note that a high resolution scan of a low resolution original will not improve the quality in any way.